naveensangadala/ansible-linux-os-patching/README.md

 This role to updates the linux system ( Redhat or Centos ) as follows:
 1- Prechecks like Repository checks, and gather all your mandatory checks information(mount,ip details,routing,services,etc).
 2- if repository is success, patch the server.
-3- if patch the server reboot.
+3- patch the server with reboot.
 4- wait for server booting, once back and validate your server with your precheck data.

 There are 2 Patching_type you can use: